-&lt;sup>13A PISA participant is referred to as an immigrant student if he/she is a first-generation immigrant (foreign-born student whose parents are also both foreign-born) or second-generation immigrant (student born in the country/economy where they sat the PISA test and whose parents are both foreign-born).
+26A PISA participant is referred to as an immigrant students if he/she is a first-generation immigrants (foreign-born students whose parents are also both foreign-born) or second-generation immigrants (students born in the country/economy where they sat the PISA test and whose parents are both foreignborn).

-&lt;sup>14The role of motivation in shaping the gender gap in reading is discussed in Schwabe, F., McElvany, N., and Trendtel, M. (2015).
+27The role of motivation in shaping the gender gap in reading is discussed in Schwabe, F., McElvany, N., and Trendtel, M. (2015).
 The school age gender gap in reading achievement: Examining the influences of item format and intrinsic reading motivation.
 Reading Research Quarterly, 50(2), 219-232.

-&lt;sup>15For a detailed analysis on the role of an immigrant background in PISA test performance, please refer to (i) Ammermüller, A. (2005).
+28For a detailed analysis on the role of an immigrant background in PISA test performance, please refer to (i) Ammermüller, A. (2005).
 Poor background or low returns?
 Why immigrant students in Germany perform so poorly in PISA.
 ZEW - Centre for European Economic Research Discussion Paper, No. 05-018; (ii) Schnepf, S. V. (2007).
 Immigrants' educational disadvantage: an examination across ten countries and three surveys.
 Journal of population economics, 20(3), 527-545.

-from lower socio-economic groups both via improved educational opportunities and via strengthened study motivation.
+from lower socio-economic groups both via improved educational opportunities and via strengthened study motivation29.